Dr. Thomas' Eclectric Oil: Development

 Dr. Thomas' Eclectric Oil was created by Dr. Samuel N. Thomas of Phelps, New York.
 Although it was not uncommon to name patent remedies after fabricated characters, especially doctors, contemporary directories do list a so-called "electric physician" named Samuel N. Thomas living in Phelps from approximately 1867 to 1870.
 The word "Eclectric" is likely a portmanteau of the words "eclectic" and "electric", alluding to the then-popular belief that electricity had curative powers.
 Referencing scientific-sounding concepts in product branding in this manner was a common tactic in patent medicine marketing.

 Dr. Thomas' Eclectric Oil became a staple in many households within the United States as well as Canada.
 In the United States, the medicine was sold through the Foster-Milburn company based out of Buffalo, New York.
-In Canada, the primary distributor was through Northrop & Lyman based in Toronto.
+In Canada, the primary distributor was Northrop & Lyman based in Toronto.
 A partnership was organized between these two companies in 1876, and often acquired products through small proprietors, including Dr. Thomas’ Eclectric Oil.

 The name of the product was changed several times due to changes in ownership.
 When Foster- Milburn purchased the medicine in 1880 or 1884, the name was changed to Excelsior Eclectric Oil.
 In 1906, the name had to be changed to Dr. Thomas’ Eclectic Oil due to the Pure Food and Drug Act which required that sellers must not have misleading information on product labels.
 In this case, the name was changed because electricity was not a component of the remedy.